Kallias254/hugo-portfolio/content/post/Comprehensive Guide to Setting Up a New VPS.md

+---
-# Comprehensive Guide to Setting Up a New VPS
+title: "Comprehensive Guide to Setting Up a Production VPS"
+date: 2023-12-22T14:32:16+03:00
+draft: false
+description: "Setting Up a Production VPS"
+---

 Setting up a new Virtual Private Server (VPS) can be a daunting task, especially for beginners.
 This guide will walk you through the process of configuring a secure and functional VPS, including firewall setup, swap space creation, and Docker installation.
 We'll be using a DigitalOcean droplet running Ubuntu 24.04 (LTS) as an example, but most steps should be applicable to other VPS providers and recent Ubuntu versions.